 Sulphur Mountain is a mountain in Banff National Park in the Canadian Rocky Mountains just outside the town of Banff in Alberta, Canada.
-The mountain gets its name from the two sulphurous hot springs found on the lower slopes and offers a nice hiking route to the summit at 2,281 metres (7,486 feet).
+The mountain gets its name from the two sulfurous hot springs found on the lower slopes and offers a nice hiking route to the summit at 2,281 meters (7,486 feet).
 The most popular way to the top of Sulphur Mountain is with the Banff Gondola.

-The Sulphur Mountain hiking trail is a popular route of moderate difficulty that goes up the mountain, below the gondola and is a free way to the top of this icon of Banff.
+The Sulphur Mountain trail is a popular hiking route of moderate difficulty that goes up the mountain, below the gondola and is a free way to the top of this icon of Banff.
 The trail is a continuous uphill with a series of switchbacks crossing underneath the Banff Gondola.
 Located mostly between the trees views are limited, but there are some amazing vistas from the open patches that you hit every once in a while and great views from the summit.
 The trail itself is not too busy, but expect a lot of people at the top that made their way up the mountain in the gondola!

 You can also take the gondola up and down or just one way making this beautiful mountain accessible to everyone.
-There are extensive facilities on top of the mountain; a nice a boardwalk, view points, some hiking trails, and even restaurants, and a gift shop.
-For a caffeine junkie like me coffee on the top of a summit always puts a smile on my face.
+There are extensive facilities on top of the mountain; a nice boardwalk, viewpoints, some hiking trails, and even restaurants, and a gift shop.
+For a caffeine junkie like me, coffee on the top of a summit always puts a smile on my face.

 Hiking in Banff National Park

-Banff National Park is Canada’s oldest national park and is an incredible place for hiking enthusiasts and nature lovers with over 1,600 kilometres (1,000 miles) of well marked and maintained hiking routes exploring mountainous terrain, glaciers and spectacular alpine forests.
+Banff National Park is Canada’s oldest national park and is an incredible place for hiking enthusiasts and nature lovers with over 1,600 kilometers (1,000 miles) of well-marked and maintained hiking routes exploring mountainous terrain, glaciers, and spectacular alpine forests.

-The majority of trails are easily accessible from 2 different towns, both located inside the national park, the Town of Banff and the village of Lake Louise 57 km apart by road.
-The Regional Service is a quick and cheap bus service that runs 5 times per day between Banff and Lake Louise for $6.
-Hike to the Lake Agnes Teahouse trail or do the Big Beehive hike when visiting Lake Louise.
+The majority of trails are easily accessible from 2 different towns, both located inside the national park, the Town of Banff, and the village of Lake Louise 57 km apart by road.
+The Regional Service is a quick and cheap bus service that runs 5 times per day between Banff and Lake Louise.

 Getting to Sulphur Mountain from Banff

 The Banff Gondola is located at the base of Sulphur Mountain at the end of Mountain Avenue in Banff.
-There are three options to get to Sulphur Mountain from Banff town; drive, take a public bus or take a free shuttle bus.
+There are three options to get to Sulphur Mountain from Banff town; drive, take a public bus, or take a free shuttle bus.

-It is a 10 minute drive from town.
-Park at park at the gondola or the Upper Hot Springs parking lot.
+It is a 10-minute drive from town.
+Park at the gondola or the Upper Hot Springs parking lot.
 The Banff Gondola parking lot has a lot of space, but it fills up quickly in the season.

 There is a free shuttle bus departing daily from certain hotels.

 The Banff Gondola is serviced year-round by Bow Valley ROAM Transit Services.
 Show your Banff Gondola ticket between May 20 and October 9, 2023, for free fare to and from Sulphur Mountain.
 Take the Roam Route #1 bus.
-Just take the bus from multiple pick up points in town to the Banff Gondola ($2 one way).
+Just take the bus from multiple pick-up points in town to the Banff Gondola ($2 one way).
 Use the regional service bus to get from Lake Louise to Banff.

 Sulphur Mountain Hike Details

-- Walking time – My time 1h30min up and 45 min down, allow 2h to 4h depending on fitness.
+- Walking time – My time is 1h30min up and 45 min down, allowing 2h to 4h depending on fitness.